04 November,2020 | Reading Time: 5 minutes

 Overall it is seen that though depression is extremely prevalent among the adult population, recent studies are showing that it has become a concern among the younger population of children and adolescence.
 Simultaneously though risk factors have been identified, the aetiology is not completely clear.

 Although there are rating scales available for assessing the severity of depression, studies show an in-depth interview is better able to reveal the symptoms in children.
-On the therapeutic front, it has been seen psychotherapies such as CBT and Interpersonal Therapy are most effective.
+On the therapeutic front, psychotherapies such as CBT and Interpersonal Therapy are most effective.

-If you want to learn more about depression treatment, mail us any query you may have to email@example.com.
-Also, visit us at Cadabam’s Hospitals or call us at our 24/7 helpline number- +91 97414 76476.
+If you want to learn more about depression treatment, write to us at email@example.com.
+Also, visit us at Cadabams Hospitals or call us at our 24/7 helpline number- +91 97414 76476.